-- the driver's vehicle is overtaken by other vehicles - the driver's vehicle is rapidly caught up by another vehicle.
+- the vehicle is overtaken by other vehicles - another vehicle is quickly approaching the vehicle.

 When BLIS detects a vehicle in zone 1 or a quickly approaching vehicle in zone 2, the door panel BLIS lamp illuminates with a constant glow.
 If the driver activates the direction indicator on the same side as the warning in this situation then the BLIS lamp will change from a constant glow to flashing with a more intense light.